StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 ![](nagios2.png)

-Take a screen shot and post to Blackboard.
+Take a screen shot; combine it with your previous screen shot (e.g. in Powerpoint or as a PDF) and post to Blackboard.

-Restart your manos server:

-    vagrant up manosXX

-and observe the result on your web portal.
+If you wish, ask the instructor to restart your machine and observe the result.
+(Not required.)

+You are now complete.